-radial glia transform into GFAP+ astrocytes and the FABP7 promoter remains active in astrocytes.
+Schmid et al. (2006) used transgenic mice under the control of the FABP7 promoter to study the cellular distribution and morphology of FABP7-expressing cells.
+Their results suggest that during early postnatal days, radial glia transform into GFAP+ astrocytes and the FABP7 promoter remains active in astrocytes.
 Consistent with this, they observed FABP7 expression in GFAP+ astrocytes of the adult cerebral cortex and hippocampus.
-FABP7/GFAP double-positive cells were primarily found in the outer layers of the cortex extending to the pial surface and in cells distributed adjacent to the ventricles (Schmid et al. 2006).
+FABP7/GFAP doublepositive cells were primarily found in the outer layers of the cortex extending to the pial surface and in cells distributed adjacent to the ventricles (Schmid et al., 2006).
 These results are in good agreement with our own observations.
-As shown in Figure 2, FABP7-expressing cells with a process towards the surface of the brain can be found in the subpial compartment in C57BL6 mice (Fig. 2A) and also in the normal appearing gray matter of MS patients (Fig. 2B).
-In addition, ovoid-shaped FABP7-expressing cells are seen within the murine white matter (Fig. 2D) and normal appearing white matter of humans MS subjects (Fig. 2E).
+As shown in figure 2, FABP7-expressing cells with a process towards the surface of the brain can be found in the subpial compartment in C57BL6 mice (fig. 2A) and also in the normal appearing gray matter of MS patients (fig. 2B).
+In addition, ovoid-shaped FABP7-expressing cells are seen within the murine white matter (fig. 2D) and normal appearing white matter of humans MS subjects (fig. 2E).

-Results of several studies implicate that FABP7

-is involved in pathological processes of the adult CNS.
-FABP7 expression is increased within different hippocampal sub-regions in response to cerebral ischemia in young adult monkeys (Ma et al. 2010).
+Results of several studies implicate that FABP7 is involved in pathological processes of the adult CNS.
+FABP7 expression is increased within different hippocampal sub-regions in response to cerebral ischemia in young adult monkeys (Ma et al., 2009).
 Transient, complete, whole-brain ischemia was induced in young adult monkeys (Macaca fuscata) by clamping the innominate and left subclavian arteries for 20 min.
-These authors were able to show that FABP7 is preliminary expressed by astrocytes and progenitors of the noninjured hippocampal dentate gyrus and cornu ammonis region.
+These authors were able to show that FABP7 is preliminary expressed by astrocytes and progenitors of the non-injured hippocampal dentate gyrus and cornu ammonis region.
 Follwoing ischemia, FABP7 expression was increased within the hippocampus and co-localized to proliferating cells.
 White and colleagues (2010) investigated the expression of FABP7 in response to contusive spinal cord injury in mice (White et al.).
-In the control spinal cord, FABP7 expression was restricted to a small number of cell bodies in the gray matter, a few cell S54 Kipp et al. Vol. 60
+In the control spinal cord, FABP7 expression was restricted to a small number of cell bodies in the gray matter, a few cell bodies in the superficial dorsal horn, and cells contacting the pia mater in the periphery of the white matter.

-Fig. 2.
-Morphology of FABP7-expressing cells in the murine and human brain. (a) shows FABP7-expressing cells in the subpial compartment of control animals. (b) shows FABP7-expressing cells in the same compartment of the human brain surrounded by normal appearing gray matter (c). (d) shows round-shaped FABP7-expressing cells in the CC of control animals. (e) shows FABP7-expressing cells in the normal appearing human white matter with the respective anti-PLP staining (f).
-Inserts (d/e) show the same cells at higher magnification. (g) shows stellate-shaped (higher magnification in h) and round-shaped (higher magnification in i) FABP7-expressing cells after cuprizone-induced demyelination (5 weeks, 0.2 %).
-Scale bars: 160 μm bodies in the superficial dorsal horn, and cells contacting the pia mater in the periphery of the white matter.
 This study was the first to characterize the distribution of FABP7 immunoreactivity over time in the injured rodent spinal cord.
-In the lesion border and spared white matter (i.e. lesion border), FABP7 expression was strongly upregulated and co-localized with GFAP expression.
+In the lesion border and spared white matter (i.e. lesion border), FABP7 expression was strongly up-regulated and co-localized with GFAP expression.
 Furthermore, transient induction of FABP7 expression occurred in cells lining the central canal and in a unique population of small cells found within the lesion and in gray matter rostral and caudal to the lesion border.
 A subset of these cells was labelled with BrdU.
 Seven days after the injury, this cell type was no longer seen.
 Additional experiments revealed that some of these cells were positive for nestin 24 h after the injury.
 The authors proposed that these cells represent precursors committed to differentiate into mature astrocytes.